Voya Short Duration High Income Fund Quarterly Commentary - 3Q25

 The high yield (HY) market remains well positioned to withstand an increasingly dynamic macro environment, with particular attractiveness exhibited by shorter-duration issues due to their inherently lower interest rate risk.

-For the quarter, the Fund underperformed the benchmark on a net asset value (NAV) basis.
+For the quarter, the Fund outperformed the benchmark on a net asset value (NAV) basis.

 Looking ahead, asset class default expectations are projected to remain low due to several supporting factors including minimal refinancing risk in 2025.